Yaya-Cout/Nwagyu/src/reference/tutorial/1-create.md

 The first one upgrade `nwlink`, and the second one change one of the calls to `nwlink` as the syntax changed on the new version.

-You app is now ready to run!
+Your app is now ready to run!

 ## Updating your git repo